Mirxa27/newomen/SESSION_ACCOMPLISHMENTS.md

 ## 🌟 Final Summary

-This session delivered a **comprehensive, production-ready implementation** of 10 major features for the NewWomen AI platform.
+This session delivered a **comprehensive, production-ready implementation** of 10 major features for the Newomen AI platform.
 Every line of code is functional, type-safe, and properly integrated with Supabase.
 The crown jewel—Narrative Identity Exploration—provides a unique, AI-powered experience that sets this platform apart.

 **Status**: ✅ **READY FOR PRODUCTION DEPLOYMENT**